cargarn/cgb-portfolio/README.md

 ## TO-DO list

+- [ ] Create scroll snap for the portfolio sections
 - [ ] Create backend endpoint to download CV in pdf format
 - [ ] Create backend endpoints to retrieve the json files from resources folder
 - [ ] Add more content to the portfolio